jacquie0583/jacquie0583/README.md

-#  Welcome to my GitHub     by                                                                                                          Jacquelyn Harland
+#  Welcome to my GitHub
+#  Jacquelyn Harland
 ####  Data Analyst/Scientist - Identifies business needs and develops valuable solutions to improve accuracy and process optimization.
 Drives business success with recommendations based on data findings.
 Previously as a teacher, a professional focused on maximizing student educational potential by applying diverse instructional strategies and classroom management techniques.
 Skillful in delivering lectures, facilitating discussions and planning to enhance learning.
 Using this, I bring a wealth of experience in data analysis and project modeling to guide research and demonstrations.
 Willingness to take on added responsibilities to meet team goals.

 ##  Project 1:  Belly Button Biodiversity Dashboard using Plotly